 Thus it only remains to check that

 and

 and similarly with $\sA_2(\bfq)(U)$ in place of $\sA_2(\bfq)(U)$, which is straightforward. \end{proof}

 \begin{Rem*} The map $\sA_2(\bfq)$, together with the fact that it is an isomorphism (see below), is a rewriting of a theorem of Vignéras, namely \cite[Cor.
 2.3]{V04}.
 In loc. cit., the algebra $\cH_2(\bfq)$ is identified with the algebra of $2\times 2$-matrices over the ring $\bbZ[\bfq][z_2^{\pm1}][X,Y]/(XY-\bfq z_2)$.
-In our approach, we have replaced the \emph{abstract rank $2$ module} underlying the standard representation of this matrix algebra, by the \emph{subring $\cA_2(\bfq)$ of $\cH_2(\bfq)$} with $\{\varepsilon_1,\varepsilon_2\}$ for the canonical basis.
-In this way, we are able to formulate the property that the restriction of $\sA_2(\bfq)$ to the subring $\cA_2(\bfq)\subset\cH_2(\bfq)$ is the action by multiplication.
-This observation will be crucial to find the analogue of the representation $\sA_2(\bfq)$ in the \emph{non}-regular case. \end{Rem*}
+In our approach, we have replaced the \emph{abstract rank $2$ module} underlying the standard representation of this matrix algebra, by the \emph{subring $\cA_2(\bfq)$ of $\cH_2(\bfq)$} with $\{\varepsilon_1,\varepsilon_2\}$ for the canonical basis. \end{Rem*}

 \begin{Prop*} The homomorphism $\sA_2(\bfq)$ is an isomorphism. \end{Prop*}

 \begin{proof} It follows from \ref{presH2q} and \ref{presA2q} that the $\bbZ[\bfq]$-algebra $\cH_2(\bfq)$ is generated by the elements